carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 > ## Challenge: Do robots follow robots?
-> Take a look at the five user profiles we just downloaded.
+> Take a look at the first bunch of user profiles we just downloaded.
-> Do you think that they themselves might be robots?
+> Do you think that any of them might be robots?
->
+> You should flatten the file.
+And we can't make a csv of this one
+> because csv only works on tweets, not users.
 > >
 > > ~~~
 > > !twarc2 csv raw_data/tcb_followers.jsonl > output_data/tcb_followers.csv